eitancohen77/Figma-HTML-CSS-converter/README.md

 Did not apply layouts.
 Reason why is because absolute positioning with flex direction gets very messy.
 I do have a branch called extension that is currently working on trying to apply both.

 There are [many properties in figma](https://developers.figma.com/docs/rest-api/file-node-types/).
 A lot of these are useless functions and others are definetly worth adding to make the project better.

+Right now the project works only with absolute positioning.
+So if a figma file returns negative positioning it would be out of bounds.
+Example such as:

+`"absoluteBoundingBox": {
+    "x": -667.0,
+    "y": -2382.0,
+    "width": 730.0,
+    "height": 760.0
+},`